 Professor Robert Dallek, a popular Kennedy historian made the discovery after closely examining pages of “Jacqueline Kennedy’s Oral History.”

 “(JFK) said to Mrs. Kennedy after his success in the Cuban Missile Crisis: ’If anyone’s going to kill me, it should happen now,”’ Professor Dallek said.

 Dallek said JFK had been told by a historian that Abraham Lincoln’s legacy may not have been as great if he had lived longer.

 “He had heard a lecture at the White House by distinguished historian David Herbert Donald, a Lincoln, Civil War expert,” Prof. Dallek said.

 “At that lecture, Kennedy asked Professor Donald if Lincoln had lived, would his reputation be as great as it currently is in the United States?
-And predictably, Donald said probably not because he would have had to have wrestle with the problems of reconstruction, the post Civil War era.
+And predictably, Donald said probably not because he would have had to have wrestled with the problems of reconstruction, the post-Civil War era.

-The democratic president was shot on November 22, 1963 as his open-top motorcade traveled through Dallas, Texas.
+The democratic president JFK was shot on November 22, 1963, as his open-top motorcade traveled through Dallas, Texas.

 After his death, his wife gave seven undisclosed interviews during which she spoke about her husband’s involvement in the Cuban Missile Crisis; her role as First Lady; the president's plan for a second term and family and married life in the White House.

 To mark the 50th anniversary of the Kennedy administration, the family released both the interview transcripts and the original audio recordings.